 Born in Yorkshire, Michael Parkinson left school at sixteen with the ambition to play cricket for Yorkshire and England and to write about cricket for the Manchester Guardian.
 Although, he didn't manage to fulfil the first half of his ambition, he has since become one of the most successful journalists of his generation.
 He wrote a sports column for The Sunday Times for fifteen years and has also written for the Telegraph.
 He is also a legendary TV and radio presenter - his long-running chat show Parkinson was hugely popular for many years.

-Nando Parrado, after surviving the Andes plane crash, has gone on to become a successful businessman and television producer and presenter.
-He speaks five languages, is a hugely successful lecturer around the world, and in his spare time races motorcycles and stock cars.
+Nando Parrado was born in Montevideo, Uruguay.
+After surviving the Andes plane crash of 1972, has gone on to become a successful businessman and television producer and presenter.
+He speaks five languages and is a hugely successful lecturer around the world.
+In his spare time races motorcycles and stock cars.

 Nick Harris is a long standing motorcycling journalist and commentator.